facil-io/cstl/fio-stl.md

 A helper function that converts between a double to a string.

-Currently wraps `sprintf` with some special case handling.
+Currently wraps `snprintf` with some special case handling.

 No overflow guard is provided, make sure there's at least 130 bytes available (for base 2).